-By Leslie Forman, former teacher at Jiaxing University, China
+By Leslie Forman, former English teacher at Jiaxing University, China

 My name is Leslie Forman.
 I am from San Francisco, California, and I have lived and worked in China for about four years, in a wide variety of industries.

 I landed in China in 2006 to teach English at Jiaxing University in Zhejiang Province.
 I’d never been to Asia, never studied Chinese, and never even taken a class about China.
 Here’s how I did it, and how this rather random choice has launched my career.